 The Drive That Ruined Every Other Road Trip: Big Sur on Highway 1

-The problem with driving Big Sur is that it ruins every other road trip you'll ever take.
-After ninety miles of the Pacific Coast Highway clinging to cliffs above the ocean, through fog banks and redwood groves and past a waterfall that drops directly onto an inaccessible beach, your standards are permanently recalibrated.
-I've driven it four times now, and each time I think about the interstate highways back home and feel a deep, unreasonable sadness.
+The trouble with driving Big Sur is that it ruins every other road trip you'll ever take.
+After ninety miles of the Pacific Coast Highway clinging to cliffs above the ocean — through fog banks and redwood groves and past a waterfall that drops directly onto an inaccessible beach — your standards are permanently recalibrated.
+Drive it once and every interstate back home starts to feel like a compromise you never agreed to.

 The Opening Act

-I started from , heading south.
-This is the direction I'd recommend — driving north-to-south keeps you on the ocean side of the road, which matters when the shoulder is a 500-foot cliff and the other lane is oncoming traffic on a road with no guardrails.
+Start from and head south.
+This is the direction to take — driving north-to-south keeps you on the ocean side of the road, which matters when the shoulder is a 500-foot cliff and the other lane is oncoming traffic on a road with no guardrails.

 The first twenty miles are a warm-up.
 Pretty.
 Coastal.
 California-golden.
 And then you round a curve and Bixby Creek Bridge appears — a 714-foot concrete arch spanning a deep canyon, 280 feet above the creek bed, framed by ocean and mountains.
-I pulled into the small turnout on the north side (arrives quickly — watch for it) and stood there for ten minutes, because sometimes a bridge can make you feel things.
+Pull into the small turnout on the north side (it arrives quickly — watch for it) and give it ten minutes, because sometimes a bridge really can stop you where you stand.

 There's no entry fee.
 Just pull over, photograph one of the most iconic structures in California, and keep driving.
 The turnout is small and fills fast — arrive before 10 AM if you want to park without a circus.